 At the meeting, stockholders will act upon the proposals described in this proxy statement.
-In addition, following the meeting, management will report on the performance of Green Dot and respond to questions from stockholders.
+In addition, following the meeting, management will be available to respond to questions from stockholders.

 What proposals are scheduled to be voted on at the meeting?